ks-jyothsna/python-projects/20_21_Snake-Game/README.md

 - If the snake head collides with its own body:
   - Game ends

+---

+## Files to be considered
+- main.py
+- snake.py
+- food.py
+- scoreboard.py
+ Note: class_inhertitance.py explains the concept of class inhertance that is used in Food and Scoreboard class.

+---

 ## 🚀 Future Enhancements

 - Add levels or increasing speed
 - Add sound effects
 - Restart button after Game Over
 - High score tracking